Be Water

-Be Water is a documentary film that premiered at the 2020 Sundance Film Festival and is directed by Bao Nguyen.
-It is about Bruce Lee, a famous martial artist.
-It uses significant amounts of archival footage, and focuses on Lee's two years in Hong Kong spent filming four feature films.
-Reviewers think it is a compelling film.
+Be Water is a 2020 documentary film directed by Bao Nguyen.
+It premiered at the 2020 Sundance Film Festival.
+The film is about martial artist Bruce Lee.
+It uses significant amounts of archival footage, focusing on Lee's two years in Hong Kong spent filming four feature films.
 It is part of ESPN's 30 for 30 documentary series and the film tackles racism in America.
 In a GQ interview, Nguyen talks about how this film represents protest and fits the zeitgeist, with many more Asian-American films being released as contemporaries.

-As of February 19, 2021, it is on Netflix.
+As of February 19, 2021, the film is on Netflix.
 It won the Gold List Award in 2021.

 Reception

 On Rotten Tomatoes, the film has an aggregate score of 93% based on 28 positive and 2 negative critic reviews.
-The website’s consensus reads: "If Be Water's surface level approach doesn't quite match its subject's depth, it still serves as an appropriate introduction to the almighty Bruce Lee."
-The Hollywood Reporter praised the film as it serves as a respectful response to Bruce Lee's demeaning portrayal in Quentin Tarantino's "Once Upon a Time in Hollywood," where he was reduced to a white he-man joke, it falls short of being a comprehensive exploration of the martial arts icon's life and influence.
-The documentary's strengths lie in its compelling use of historical footage and its thoughtful analysis of the systemic racism that hindered Lee's progress in Hollywood until he established himself as a commercial force in Hong Kong.
+The website's consensus reads: "If Be Water's surface level approach doesn't quite match its subject's depth, it still serves as an appropriate introduction to the almighty Bruce Lee."

+David Rooney of The Hollywood Reporter praised the film as it serves as a respectful response to Bruce Lee's "demeaning portrayal" in Quentin Tarantino's film Once Upon a Time in Hollywood, where he was reduced to "a white he-man joke".
+Rooney wrote, "The film's strengths are its stimulating archive-rich historical content and its thoughtful examination of the systemic racism that blocked Lee's path in Hollywood until he had proved himself a commercial powerhouse in Hong Kong."